 Energy Sector SRA

-According to Decree No. 42 of 2009 issued by the Crown Prince; Chairman of the Executive Council, the DOE as a Sector Regulatory Authority is responsible for supervising the implementation of the Abu Dhabi Occupational Safety and Health System Framework (OSHAD-SF) in its concerned sector and is specifically responsible for:
+Pursuant to Decree No. 42 of 2009 issued by the Crown Prince Chairman of the Executive Council, the DOE, as the Sector Regulatory Authority, is responsible for supervising the implementation of the Abu Dhabi Occupational Safety and Health System Framework (OSHAD-SF) in the sector, especially for:

 - Developing its Occupational Safety and Health Management System (OHSMS) in accordance with the provisions of Decree No.42 of 2009.

 - Identifying entities within the energy sector that are required to implement an OSHMS.

 - Review and approval of the OSHMS developed by all entities within its sector, in accordance with the requirements of OSHAD-SF.

 - Monitoring the implementation of the entities’ systems based on a risk management approach through periodic inspection and auditing.